Luka-pp/Zendesk-Coding-Challange/README.md

 This application uses **Zenpy** to connect to **Zendesk API** and retrieve the tickets.
 Using Python/Flask application is looping through the tickets and displaying each of them in a table.
 Each Ticket has a **Ticket Details** button which redirects user to that specific ticket and all the details of that ticket are displayed.
+Pagination is implemented so de user can page through the ticket in instances of 25 tickets.

 ## Resources